Uncategorized

 WACO, TX – Back-to-school time can have mental health challenges for students and their caregivers.
 The Heart of Texas Behavioral Health Network, as the Local Mental Health Authority for our six-county service area, offers tips for both students and their caregivers.
 We spoke with Katrina Chadwell, a Child & Adolescent Therapist for HOTBHN’s Klaras Center for Families, which…

-Read MoreCOVID-19 Mental Health Support Extended Into 2023
+Read MoreCOVID-19 Mental Health Support Still Available Despite End Of Grant

 Read More